HDFGroup/hsds/docs/docker_install.rst

 To setup minio:

 1. Create directories for minio data and config files based what the MINIO environemnt varaibles were set to - these can be on any local drive
 2. Start Minio container.
-From the hsds install directory: `$ run_minio.sh minio`
+From the hsds install directory: `$ run_minio.sh`
 3. Run: `$ docker logs minio` and verify that minio started correctly.
 It shold list the AWS keys specified in the enviornment variables.
 4. Go to the minio web app: http://127.0.0.1:9000 or (http://<docker-machine ip>:9000 for docker machine) and sign in using the AWS access keys
+5. After creating the HSDS bucket in the Minio web app, you can shut down Minio: `$ docker stop minio`.
+The runall and stopall scripts will bring up and shut down the minio container as needed.

 Docker Setup